Front page

 a.
 Ensure access to capital.
 Access to capital of the European Central Bank survey at least 50% of companies have access to capital. estimate that access to external finance is not a problem (Estonia 2023: 18% of entrepreneurs).

 b.
 Increase Estonia's attractiveness as an investment environment.
-Estonia ranks 6th in the EU or the most attractive investment environment in Eastern Europe in terms of foreign direct investment (Estonia 2022: 8th place).
+Estonia ranks 6th in the EU in terms of foreign direct investment (Estonia 2022: 8th place).

 a.
-We will increase the volume of exports of Estonian goods and services by 10% per year, including higher value-added exports.
+We will boost exports of Estonian goods and services by 10% a year, including higher value-added exports.

 b.
 Ensure high-quality and modern infrastructure for the export of goods and services, including road, rail, air and digital connectivity.